oanaporan/Google_Maps_App_ReactsJS/README.md

 ### React Google Maps Final Project

-Udacity's final project, a single page React App, featuring google maps, a list of locations with on map markers, a filter locations options for finding locations easier, and a third API for rendering details about the map locations.
+A single page React App, featuring google maps, a list of locations with on map markers, a filter locations options for finding locations easier, and a third API for rendering details about the map locations.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).